Is Fitspo Just Thinspo in a Sportsbra?

 THINSPO.
 Short for thinspiration.
 Used as a noun to reference people who inspire thinness.
 Example sentence: Look at that girl’s thigh gap—she’s my thinspo!
 I’m totally thinspired to not eat for the rest of the day.

 Just because you do arm curls and can bench press 60 pounds doesn’t necessarily mean you’re any healthier than the girl starving herself.
 I know, I know.
 “I’m not anorexic!
-I eat eggs and weird protein confections all day!
+I eat weird protein confections all day!
 I’m fit!”
 Sure you are.
 You’re not the anorexic girl—you’re the fit girl.
 Your goal is to be toned, not to be skinny, and instead of counting calories, you watch your macros or do that silly paleo diet.
 And you don’t follow models on Instagram because you’re not that superficial.
 You’re part of something way cooler—the #fitfam!
 Which means you spend most of your time on social media looking at half-naked chicks with six packs.
 (Totally different from looking at bony girls in bikinis.)

 I know I sound patronizing, and I apologize, but there is a point to all of this.
 I used to be a “fit girl” myself.
 For an entire summer, I did Bikram yoga every day.
 My yoga instructors became my fitspo along with some random yogis I found on Instagram.
 Those women looked amazing!
 Their bodies were like machines, and they got that way just by stretching?!
 Incredible.
 I desperately wanted to look like them.